amitxv/PC-Tuning/docs/physical-setup.md

     - See [Ultimate fan speed curve (by KGCT, iteration 1)](https://imgur.com/a/2UDYXp0)

+- When overclocking, you may be required to raise various power limits if the default limits are exceeded

 - Backup BIOS by saving the current settings to a profile as clearing CMOS will wipe all settings if you need to do so while overclocking

 ## Stability, Hardware Clocking and Thermal Performance